‘World’s Sexiest DJ’ Nata Lee Shows Off Cleavage & Curvy Figure In Skintight Ski Outfit

 Nata revealed in her post’s caption that the sizzling suit was manufactured by Fashion Nova, a fast fashion internet brand that the beauty is partnered with.
 She also revealed that she was at a ski resort in Sochi, a Russian coastal city on the Black Sea that hosted the Winter Olympics in 2014.

-“The weather in Sochi is incredible,” the beauty wrote in her caption, followed by details on how she achieved a nice tan.
+“The weather in Sochi is incredible,” the beauty wrote, followed by details on how she achieved a nice tan.

-The post was met with a large amount of support from Nata’s many followers and accumulated over 158,000 likes in the first hour of going live.
-The post also garnered hundreds of comments from fans who praised the shot.
+Her post was met with a large amount of support from Nata’s many followers and accumulated over 158,000 likes in the first hour of going live.
+The snap also garnered hundreds of comments from fans.

 “Absolutely gorgeous,” one user commented.